fireae/coreVM/README.md

 ## Moonshots
-While the ultimate goal of this project is to facilitate the design and development of modern programming languages for language developers, I personally have two use cases of the project that I have envisioned for the foreseeable future.
+While the ultimate goal of this project is to facilitate the design and development of modern programming languages for language developers, I personally have two use cases of the project that I had envisioned.

 ### Support the HEX programming language
 One is to use coreVM as the underlying runtime for the